 6. Last-minute Mother’s Day gifts: A handmade card

 Flower petal card with free printable from Hello, Wonderful

-Handmade Mother’s Day cards will always have a special place in our hearts (and on our walls).
+Handmade Mother’s Day cards may be last-minute gifts, but they will always have a special place in our hearts (and on our walls).
 I love this sweet card above, originally shared in a post about lots of ideas for handmade Mother’s Day cards from the kids.
-Or search our post on DIY Mother’s Day gifts for the kids, which includes some card ideas.
-We’re utterly in love with the things that are made with our kids’ own little hands.
-(Or big hands!)

 7. Last-minute Mother’s Day gifts: A DIY spa treatment

-Gift cards for massages at a local spa may be off-limits right now, and while mani-pedis may be appreciated, we also love a good DIY alternative.
-Check out Kate’s round-up of DIY face mask recipes, or try this homemade mint sugar scrub.
+Gift cards for massages at a local spa can be nice but pricey, and while mani-pedis may be appreciated, we also love a good DIY alternative.
+Like these:

 8. Last-minute Mother’s Day gifts: Mother’s Day coupons and gift cards